-Before doing so, try to establish the basic facts.
-However, it will be the role of social workers and the police to investigate cases and make a judgment on whether there should be a statutory intervention and/or a criminal investigation.
-Record, in writing, all concerns and discussions about a child or adult at risk's safety and welfare, the decisions made and the reasons for those decisions.
-Consider whether it is safe to leave the child or adult at risk unattended.
+Before making a referral or report, try to establish the basic facts.
+However, it will be for the social workers or the police to investigate cases and make a judgment on whether there should be a statutory intervention and/or a criminal investigation.

+Record in writing, all concerns and discussions about a child's safety and welfare, the decisions made and the reasons those decisions were made.
+Consider whether it is safe to leave the child unattended.

-If a child or adult at risk reports that they have suffered harm through abuse or neglect, or have caused harm to others, the initial response should be to listen carefully to what the child or adult at risk says and observe their behavior and circumstances to:
+If a child reports that they have suffered harm through abuse or neglect, or have caused harm to others, the initial response should be to listen carefully to what the child says and observe their behaviour and circumstances to:

-- 1. Clarify the concerns. - 2.
-Offer reassurance about how they will be kept safe. - 3.
-Explain what action will be taken and within what timeframe. - 4.
-Note verbatim what has been disclosed or seen.
+- Clarify the concerns - Offer reassurance about how they will be kept safe - Explain what action will be taken and within what timeframe - Note verbatim what has been disclosed or seen

-The child or adult at risk must not be pressed for information, led, or cross-examined or given false assurances of absolute confidentiality, as this could prejudice police investigations, especially in cases of sexual abuse.
+The child must not be pressed for information, led, or cross-examined or given false assurances of absolute confidentiality, as this could prejudice police investigations, especially in cases of sexual abuse.

-The named person for child protection and adult safeguarding within BWR (Safeguarding Lead) and your Team Leader should be contacted as soon as possible for further advice, or in their absence a member of the BWR management committee.
-In addition, advice can be sought from the B&NES Social Care Duty Officers, NSPCC or ChildLine.
+The named person for child protection within BWR (Safeguarding Lead) and your Team Leader should be contacted as soon as possible for further advice, or in their absence a member of the BWR management committee.
+In addition, advice can be sought from the BANES Social Care Duty Officers, NSPCC or ChildLine (contact details on page 8).